EdmundBenedict/lordcephei.github.io/pages/inputguide.md

 </div>
 Now **beta** can be much larger again, of order unity.

-**lmf**{: style="color: blue"}  uses a Lindhard function for the mesh density (similar to Kerker mixing) and attempts to compensate for the contribution from local densities in an approximate way.
+**lmf**{: style="color: blue"} uses a Lindhard function for the mesh density (similar to Thomas Fermi screening; only the Lindard function is the actual dielectric function for the free electron gas) and attempts to compensate for the contribution from local densities in an approximate way.
 The ASA codes offer two options:

 1. A rough <span style="text-decoration: overline">&epsilon;</span> is obtained from eigenvalues of the Madelung matrix.
 2. The q=0 discretized polarization at _q_=0 is explicitly calculated (see [OPTIONS\_SCR](/docs/input/inputfile/#options)).